Start/Evaluate

 If you work in a company, it has the ways of working defined: the applications, the documents to be produced, permissions and restrictions.

 The fact is, we know how to do things when we have adefined work process; for smaller things, I prefer workflow.
-When we don't have a process and we have to do something, we have to define or figure out how to do it.
+When we don’t have a process, we must first define or figure out how to proceed.

 Trying to do something new without having the definition of how to do it, therefore, may seem difficult, and we then have another possibility of meaning for this concept.

 On the other hand, defining workflows and work processes may not be easy.
-If you, for example, started to live alone and had to define how things would work in the new residence, you should have a good idea of what I'm saying.
-If he changed companies, he had to relearn how to do it where the process was different.
+If you, for example, started to live alone and had to define how things would work in your new residence, you should have a good idea of what I'm saying.
+If you have changed companies, you’ve had to relearn how to work where the process was different.

-I knew how to fry sliced potatoes in such a way that they delivered predictably dry and crispy; It was just not having the same pan to have to adjust my workflow to have the same results.
+I knew how to fry sliced potatoes in such a way that they delivered predictably dry and crispy; not having the same pan anymore was enough to have to adjust my workflow to get the same results.

-Of course, I found this not having the same good results.
+Of course, I found this out by not having the same good results.
 Therefore, being able to have starting points, for example the processes of other people, can be very interesting.

 An interesting use of this meaning is to have the understanding that something is looking difficult because, at the end of the day, you just don't have a definition of how to do it.
 This understanding immediately directs us to what we seek next and thus allows us to be more objective.